CalirDeminar/Baldrick/README.md

 - Longitude degrees component
 - Longitude minutes component
 - Longitude seconds component
+- Notes for the leg.
+Leave empty for no notes
 - Any additional tags for this waypoint

 Tags for a waypoint can be: